-These are the activities that will be undertaken by the researcher as part of doing the research project.
+These are the activities that will be undertaken by the researcher as part of the research project.
 These activities will generate an output.

-For the impact plan the information on the activities can be high level and in most cases articulating the project objectives with a breakdown of what will be done under each objective will be adequate.
+For the impact plan, the information on the activities can be high level and in most cases the project objectives with a breakdown of what will be done under each objective will be adequate.

-Examples of activities in a translational research project include- completing in-vitro and in-vivo testing of a drug compound in a cancer model.
-The output of these activities could be a publication on the results of the research.
+Examples of activities in a translational research project include- completing in vitro and in vivo testing of a drug compound in a cancer model.
+The output of these activities could be a paper on the results of the research.

-Examples of activities in a social, nursing and allied health project would be trialling an intervention to increase treatment compliance in cancer patients.
-The output of these activities could be the publication in a scientific journal or a report.
+Examples of activities in a social and allied health project would be trialling an intervention to increase treatment compliance in cancer patients.
+The output of these activities could be the publication of a report.